amyjko/critically-conscious-computing/chapters/science.md

 Teachers across different scientific disciplines generally find all of the approaches above resonant, appreciating the active learning required to manipulate and construct simulations, data, and narratives<corum19,birney19b,birney19c>.
 However, many efforts to engage teachers in professional development on computational science education raise a recurring question: what is the computation for<wilkerson16>?
 The more that teacher education can concretely demonstrate how computing can achieve all of the learning benefits above, the more teachers tend to embrace computation as a means to science literacy and see it as an authentic part of science.

-## Unit Sketch: Data, Science, and Exclusion
+## Unit sketch: Data, science, and exclusion

 Many of the pedagogical explorations described in the previous section focus on developing a kind of optimistic scientific literacy, one that celebrates the beauty and wonder of science, and connects science to students’ individual lives.
 But another key part of scientific literacy is understanding its limits: what does it struggle to investigate, how does it manage bias, and what role does interpretation play in shaping the scientific truths that we arrive at in science?
 Data is a critical part of all of these limits, and with the advent of data science, applying computing to gathering and analyzing data, understanding the role of data in science is key.